nguyendangtu/ConferenceSchedule/README.md

 # CONFERENCE SCHEDULE

 Conference schedule provide service which is using for scheduling for any conference.
-Base on list of talks need to present in a conference, we group talks by two group.
+Base on list of talks need to present in a conference, we group talks by two groups.
 One is fix time group and another one is flexible time group.
-The service will provide the way to set time for talks in flexible group.
+The service will provide the way to set talks time in flexible group.
-After all talks already are scheduled, we combine fix time group and flexible group, then put to a Hashmap which having key is a day and value is all talks need to present in this day.
+After all talks already are scheduled, we combine fix time group and flexible group together, then put to a Hashmap which having key is a day and value is all talks need to present in this day.

 ## SOLUTION